bmkramer/metadata_ingest/README.md

       - projects
       - communities
       - relations (tables indicating the relation between the different entities)
-    - the relation tables are provided as subsets of the full relation table, split by type of entity and (for product-product relations) type of relationship.
-This was done to save on downstream computing costs.
+    - the relation tables are provided as subsets of the full relation table, split by type of entities and (for product-product relations) type of relationship.
+For all reciprocal relationships, only one side is provided.
+This was done to save on processing as well as downstream computing costs.

 - **OpenCitations Meta** [to be updated to latest version]
   - source and documentation: